monnneee/scHiCAR/3_create_pseudo-bulk_fastq/README.md

-<mark>**This pipeline was used for generating pseudo-bulk fastq files by extracting DNA reads from the same clusters or cell types that identidied by scHiCAR RNA library\.**</mark>
+## his pipeline was used for generating pseudo-bulk fastq files by extracting DNA reads from the same clusters or cell types that identidied by scHiCAR RNA library.

 To run this pipeline, you need to install the following software:
 - **seqtk**: [install](https://github.com/lh3/seqtk)